-- Would severely curtail lending and other growth activities until such time as access to this line could be restored, thus eliminating the need for net new advances. - Would still have available current liquid funding sources totaling \$141 million aside from its FHLB line and, - In addition, would have available currently almost \$74 million unpledged government agency securities (debentures and mortgage backed securities) that are available for use in repurchase arrangements with institutional broker and would result in a funding source of at least \$60 million to meet unforeseen liquidity needs.
+- Would severely curtail lending and other growth activities until such time as access to this line could be restored, thus eliminating the need for net new advances. - Would still have available current liquid funding sources secured by unemcumbered loans and securities totaling \$262 million aside from its FHLB line, which would result in a funding source of approximately \$221 million.

 Scenario 3 - A competitive financial institution offers a retail deposit program at interest rates significantly above current market rates in the Summit Community's market areas.
-If a competitive financial institution offered a retail deposit program at rates well in excess of current market rates in the Summit Community's market area, the Bank:
+If a competitive financial institution offered a retail deposit program at rates well in excess of current market rates in the Summit Community's market areas, the Bank:

-- Presently has \$286 million in available sources of liquid funds which could be drawn upon immediately to fund any "net run off" of deposits from this activity. - Would severely curtail lending and other growth activities so as to preserve the availability of as much contingency funds as possible. - Would begin offering its own competitive deposit program when deemed prudent so as to restore the retail deposits lost to the competition.
+- Presently has \$439 million in available sources of liquid funds which could be drawn upon immediately to fund any "net run off" of deposits from this activity. - Would severely curtail lending and other growth activities so as to preserve the availability of as much contingency funds as possible. - Would begin offering its own competitive deposit program when deemed prudent so as to restore the retail deposits lost to the competition.